iamlos/iamlos.xyz/source/blog/doing-more-with-less.md

 title: Doing More With Less
 tagline: A little background on our new site.
 date: "2014-05-27 12:30"
-author: "James LaCroix"
+author: "Carlos Cash"
 published: true
 image: "doing-more-with-less.jpg"
 inline_header: true
 above_header: true
 ---

-After a couple of months of hard work, we recently launched a new site for LaCroix Design Co.
+After a couple of months of hard work, we recently launched a new site for Carlos Cash.
 Odds are if you are reading this, you've seen the site and I hope that you are enjoying it.

 I can not recall how many sites for our company have come before this one but I know that this is now the third one that I have worked on with Michael and as with each one before it, I believe that this one is the best yet.
-Prior to addition of Michael's developer expertise, LaCroix Design Co. consisted of just me.
+Prior to addition of Michael's developer expertise, Carlos Cash. consisted of just me.
 Initially, I had no desire to design for the web and never imagined that I would wish to.

 My evolution to web designer came out of a necessity.
 Quite frankly, I needed a way for people to see the graphic design, illustration and identity work that I was doing.
 Armed with a handful of video tutorials, I began tearing apart WordPress templates in an attempt to mold them into some semblance of a portfolio site.